TempeHS/AIDriver_MicroPython_Challanges/docs/README.md

 ### Building Custom Firmware

-Build MicroPython firmware with your custom AIDriver libraries integrated:
+Build MicroPython firmware with your custom AIDriver libraries integrated.
+The build system creates firmware with libraries frozen for fast loading and `main.py` on the filesystem for IDE editing.

 **🚀 Quick Build (Recommended):**
 ```bash